mjfrigaard/sharing-your-work/manuscript/02chapter.md

 Two things should stand out from the list above: First, modern science is mostly writing.
 Second, some of that writing is code (i.e., programming).
 It's, for this reason, we recommend adopting a workflow based on "*writing code*" wherever possible.
 We are aware that 'writing code' means being able to type, which might be daunting for people who struggle on a keyboard.
 We recommend practicing this skill (there are plenty of great apps out there to help!) because typing is an unavoidable necessity for using a computer.

-### Software isn't a solution
+### Software as a tool, not a solution

-An extension of the "*writing code*" philosophy is to view data science software applications as tools for gaining a deeper understanding of the world (but not oversimplifying or obfuscating it).
+We think of data science software as the tools that help us gain a deeper understanding of the world.
+We don't think of software as an alternative to thinking or expect a software tool to do our thinking for us.
+We also prefer tools that we can reuse on future projects.

 As we stated in chapter 1, the scientific method is a process.
 Software is a tool to help move that process along faster.
 Tools that improve our understanding shorten the distance between questions and answers, but doesn't leave out any crucial details.

-For this reason, we recommend avoiding point-and-click environments in most proprietary software applications (SPSS, Stata, SAS, etc.).
-It's hard to keep track of everything you click on (or the order of you clicked on them in) inside these environments, and this makes it hard to know what step you're currently doing.
+For this reason, we don't recommend relying too heavily on point-and-click proprietary software applications (SPSS, Stata, SAS, etc.).
+These GUI's make it hard to keep track of what you've clicked on, the order of you clicked on them in, and can oversimplify or obfuscate what's going on.

 ### What do we mean by 'a workflow'?